minaR0404/kaggle-learning-equality-curriculum-recommendations/README.md

 - 0.870 for whole data
 - 0.814 for valid data

-## Stage2: Reranking
+## Step2: Clustering
 Calculate a vector for each content and use KNN to create the top 50 candidates.
+Using embeddings and select candidate @50 for each topic with close vector distance, save to csv file.

+## Step3: Reranking
-Using the stage 1 model, we train the model so that the F2 score increases while changing the order of the candidates.
+Using the step1 model, we train the model so that the F2 score increases while changing the order of the candidates.
 It took 30 hours.
 Probably because this part was wrong, it seems that the score did not improve.
 Later I will check other people's solutions again and study better methods.